ABOUT THE SLASHER SPOTLIGHT

 1 (1-10)= The absolute bottom of the barrel.
 So bad it is hard to believe it was sanctioned to be released.
 One to be avoided at all costs and a film you would go out of your way to warn others about.

 If you have found my site then you almost certainly know of these ones as well but if not be sure to check them out.
-Sadly with the exception of the Sticky Red blog the others are now only very rarely updated.
-In the case of A Slash Above it seems to have disappeared entirely though you can still view individual reviews from there if looking under the critic section on the IMDB.
+At one time there was another popular slasher review site by name of A Slash Above but it sadly isn’t around anymore.
+You can however still sometimes find A Slash Above reviews if looking under the critic section on the IMDB.

 Casting the spotlight on the slasher genre